kinestetika/Calisp/README.md

 **Installation:**

-'>python -m virtualenv calisp'
+>python -m virtualenv calisp

-'>source calisp/bin/activate'
+>source calisp/bin/activate

-'>pip install calisp'
+>pip install calisp

 **Usage:**

-'>source calisp/bin/activate'
+>source calisp/bin/activate

-'>calisp.py --spectrumFile [path to .mzML file or folder with .mzML files] --peptideFile [path to .mzML file or folder with .mzML files] --outputFile [path to where calisp.py will save results files] --threads [# of threads used, default 4] --isotope [15N, 3H etc, default 13C], --organismDelimiter [character that separates an organism ID from the remainder of protein IDs, default '_'], --massAccuracy [accuracy of peak m/z identifications, default 10 ppm]'
+>calisp.py --spectrumFile [path to .mzML file or folder with .mzML files] --peptideFile [path to .mzML file or folder with .mzML files] --outputFile [path to where calisp.py will save results files] --threads [# of threads used, default 4] --isotope [15N, 3H etc, default 13C], --organismDelimiter [character that separates an organism ID from the remainder of protein IDs, default '_'], --massAccuracy [accuracy of peak m/z identifications, default 10 ppm]

 **Column names of the Pandas DataFrame created by calisp.py:**

 In the saved dataframe, each row contains one spectrum, defined by the following columns:

  'experiment', 'ms_run', 'bins', 'proteins', 'peptide', 'peptide_mass', 'C', 'N', 'O', 'H', 'S',